Skip to content

 “When you are addicted to something your ego always bolsters,” I added.

-“You are not saying your brother is wrong, your ego is saying your brother is wrong because addiction suffocates the judgement.
+“You are not saying your brother is wrong, your ego is saying your brother is wrong because addiction suffocates the human judgement.

 I just added to the elder brother, “Hey brother, you’ve shared many things with your younger brother, you shared the same house and same parents with him, if you can’t align your political thoughts with him in a family, then how would you align so many other thoughts in your professional life?”